Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Gain/loss per mi.
 333'

 Mt.
 Hollywood should not to be confused with Mt.
-Lee and its famous Hollywood sign, about a 1.5 west of Mt.
+Lee and its famous Hollywood sign, about 1.5 west of Mt.
 Hollywood.
 Nor is Mt.
 Hollywood the tallest peak in the area.
-That distinction belongs to Cahuenga Peak (1820') about 1.8 miles to the west, but it lies beyond the park boundaries.
+That distinction belongs to Cahuenga Peak (1820') about 1.8 miles to the west.
 But Mt.
 Hollywood commands huge popularity as it calls urbanites to climb its strategically placed summit.

 In May 2007 a horrific wildfire incinerated 800 acres of Griffith Park including much of the area around Mt.
 Hollywood.
 But time is softening the affects, plants are coming back, and Mt.
 Hollywood still is a rewarding destination.

-When reading about "trails" in Griffith Park, keep in mind that this usually means wide fire roads.
-If you are a not particularly fond of dirt roads as hiking trails, Griffith Park may be worth making an exception for.
+View North to Mt.
+Hollywood from Griffith Observatory When reading about "trails" in Griffith Park, keep in mind that this usually means wide fire roads.
+If you are a not particularly fond of dirt roads as hiking trails, Griffith Park may be worth making an exception.
 I'm a single-track trail guy, but all my ventures into Griffith have been rewarding.
-And if you want some narrow-trail hiking, there are a couple options you can add to your hike to Mt.
+And if you want some narrow-trail hiking, there are several options you can add to your hike to Mt.
 Hollywood.

 Season: All Year